NVIDIA/Deep-Learning-Accelerator-SW/operators/README.md

 TensorRT 8.5 supports operators up to Opset 17.
 Latest information of ONNX operators can be found [here](https://github.com/onnx/onnx/blob/master/docs/Operators.md).

+Note that the scripts in `op_reconstruction/` are intended as a recipe for how ops currently not supported on DLA can be decomposed into supported ops.
+Depending on your setup, you may choose to perform such op reconstructions in the ONNX domain post-training (as done here) or during the training process (for example in TensorFlow or PyTorch).

 ## Operator Support Matrix

 | Operator                  | Orin DLA support through TensorRT | Orin DLA support through DLA SW   | Restrictions                                                                                                           |